itskingori/pesapal-gem/README.md

 _Ps: No 3rd party oAuth library dependencies, it handles all the oAuth flows on it's own so your app is one dependency less._

+_Ps 2: We are still at pre-release stage ... target is version 1.0.0 for a public release (suitable for production deployment with the basic functionality in place).
+As a result always check the documentation carefully on upgrades to mitigate breaking changes.

 Installation
 ------------